Bek0/NLP-sentiment-analysis/README.md

   - Examined the average length of comments by sentiment class to identify any trends or patterns related to comment length.

 - **Score Analysis**:
-  - **Sentiment Scores**: Investigated the distribution of numerical scores associated with each sentiment class.
+  - **Sentiment Scores**: Investigated the distribution of sentiment scores (ranging from -1 to 1) associated with each sentiment class to understand the range of sentiment expressed.
-  - **Average Scores**: Computed the average scores for positive and negative comments to assess their intensity.
+  - **Average Scores**: Computed the average interaction scores (representing engagement) for positive and negative comments to assess their intensity.

 - **Keyword and Word Frequency**:
   - **Top Keywords**: Identified the most frequently mentioned keywords and phrases in the comments.